cebtenzzre/tumblr-utils/docs/operation.md

 If you want to use a custom CSS file, call it `custom.css`, put it in the backup folder and do a complete backup.
-Without a custom CSS file, tumblr-backup saves a default style sheet in `backup.css`.
+Without a custom CSS file, tumblr-backup saves a minimal default style sheet in `backup.css`.
+The option `--no-fonts` disables the use of custom fonts in this style sheet, instead relying fully on widely available system and web fonts.
 The blog's style sheet itself is always saved in `theme/style.css`.

 It you want to override just a few default styles, create the file `override.css` in the backup folder.
 This file is included automatically by the